unused/test-map/README.md

 Track associated files of executed tests to optimize test execution on file changes.

+Test-Map results in a file that maps test files to the files they depend on.
+You can use this file to run only the tests that are affected by a file change.
+This is useful when you have a large test suite and want to optimize the time spent running tests.
+Submit a change request and only run tests that depend on what you changed.
+Optimizing in such way, the time spent waiting for CI to verify can be reduced to seconds.

 ## Usage

 Add test-map to your Gemfile.